 Preliminary Proposals are reviewed by our Scientific Advisory Committee.
 Applicants are notified via email about the status of their proposals in early September.
-Authors of proposals deemed to have scientific merit will receive an email with instructions for completing and submitting our full online grant application, which will be due before midnight of September 30 Pacific Time.
+Authors of proposals deemed to have scientific merit will receive an email with instructions for completing and submitting our full online grant application, which will be due before noon of September 30 Pacific Time.

 Prior year grant recipients wishing to apply for a second year of funding must follow the same procedures as first year applicants.
 GRF will not award grants for more than two consecutive years.

 Grant applicants must possess at least a graduate degree.
 Interdisciplinary teams and collaborations that may lead to new glaucoma treatments are encouraged.